asikhtali/hello-world/README.md

 # hello-world
 This is my github repository for code snippets, and also for ideas.
-Your comments and updatas are welcome
+Your comments and updates are welcome